 Mentoring isn’t just for students and alumni.
 As we know, there are large numbers of core and academic staff that keep your university running.

 Attracting, retaining and developing talented employees is a must for any major employer today.
 A formal mentoring program is not only an attractive benefit to staff, but is essential in developing your people’s skills.
 It also fosters continuous learning, lifelong skill essential to any top-performing employee.

 Mentoring is a fantastic way to connect people across your university.
 Through a Guider mentoring scheme, you can connect siloed departments and upskill with ease.

-This will not only improve the skillset of your core staff but can go a long way to make people feel supported and valued in the workplace.
+This will not only improve the skillset of your core staff but can go a long way to make people feel supported and valued in the workplace, improving employee wellbeing.
 Best of all, with a virtual mentoring scheme, your program can be run from anywhere.

 📖 Find out more about how mentoring software works in our guide 📖